seankross/bookdown-start/docs/01-Theme5.md

 ### Target file

-The table has the following columns:

-- `siteID`: NEON site ID
-- `time`: YYYY-MM-DD (the Monday marking the week of sample collection (for training data) or forecast (submission).
-Per ISO standards, Monday marks the first day of each week.)
-- `abundance`: abundance of beetles
-- `richness`: species richness

 The code use to process the raw data to the evaluation data can be found here: https://github.com/eco4cast/NEON-community-forecast/blob/master/02_targets.R